Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Vanishing ideals

-This theorem has a quantum counterpart which will be formulated and proved in the next chapter.
-Corollary \ref{cortp1} and Theorem \ref{proj} are the only results of this chapter which will be used in Chapter \ref{part4}.
+Next we give several descriptions of the ideals $J^{jk}$.
+Lemma \ref{jklem} (ii) and (iii), Corollary \ref{proj1} and the statements of this section are the only results of this chapter which will be used in Chapter \ref{part4} for the purposes of quantization.